wikistat/AI-Frameworks/docs/gcloud_set_up.md

 Type 'y' to install the nvidia drivers.
 If the drivers failed to be installed and you obtain the following message:
 ![](img/gcloud/failed.png)
-Wait a few minute and type:
+Wait a few minutes and type:
 ```console
 cd /opt/deeplearning/
 sudo ./install-driver.sh